trulsjm/pixel-hunt/README.md

 # pixel-hunt
-Ru index.html in your browser
+Run index.html in your browser